-The Group's principal operating subsidiaries earn revenues and incur costs in Hong Kong Dollars, US Dollars, Chinese Renminbi and British Pounds, respectively.
-For the year ended 31 December 2020, the Group did not enter into any foreign currency forward contracts or use any derivative contracts to hedge against the risk incurred from its currency exposure.
-The Group manages its currency risk by closely monitoring the movement of foreign currency rates and may consider hedging significant foreign currency exposure should the need arise.
+The Group's principal operating subsidiaries earn revenues and incur costs in Hong Kong Dollars, US dollars, Chinese Renminbi and British pounds, hence exposure to exchange rate fluctuations arises.
+The Group currently does not have a foreign currency hedging policy.
+The Group manages its currency risk by closely monitoring the foreign exchange exposure in order to keep the net exposure to an acceptable level, and may consider hedging significant foreign currency exposure should the need arise.